 Simply put, Amazon makes it as easy as possible for shoppers to shop and sellers to sell, creating the ideal marketplace for both parties.

 8 Easy Steps To Start Selling On Amazon

 The good news is that getting started is not as complex as it might seem.
 In fact, we’ve broken it down into eight easy-to-follow steps that will take you from having an idea to becoming a full-fledged Amazon seller.
 So, if you’re ready to turn your entrepreneurial dreams into reality, let’s dive right into the eight simple steps to kickstart your journey and become an Amazon seller.

 1. Find a Product to Sell on Amazon

-Before you start to formulate ideas, you’ll need to be aware of the various selling methods.
+Before formulating ideas, be aware of the various selling methods on Amazon.
 Consider your situation and resources when deciding which selling method makes the most sense for you.

 Methods of Selling

-Our favorite product finder is Product Discovery.
+Our favorite Amazon product research tool is Product Discovery.
 This tool provides you with a list of product ideas that match your budget and sales goals.
 With a few simple filters, you can easily locate product markets where you can compete as a new seller.

 If this is your first product, your market criteria should look something like this:

 - Decent revenue: We suggest a range of $10,000-$25,000